profusion/auth0-chrome/README.md

 If you haven't already done so, [sign up](https://auth0.com/signup) for your free Auth0 account and create an application in the dashboard.
 Find the **domain** and **client ID** from your app settings, as these will be required to integrate Auth0 in your Chrome extension.

+Chrome extensions are packaged as `.crx` files for distribution but may be loaded "unpacked" for development.
+For more information on how to load an unpacked extension, see the [Chrome extension docs](https://developer.chrome.com/extensions/getstarted#unpacked).

 When loading your application as an unpacked extension, a unique ID will be generated for it.
 You must whitelist your callback URL (the URL that Auth0 will return to once authentication is complete) and the allowed origin URL.

 In the **Allowed Callback URLs** section, whitelist your callback URL.